Moving To Greensboro – 11 Things To Know About The Gate City

 Situated in the Southeast, Greensboro enjoys a humid subtropical climate that includes four distinct seasons.
 Generally, summers tend to be hot and humid, averaging 78.5 °F in July.
 There are about 32 days that have highs of at least 90 °F. Winters, however, are short and cool, with 75 nights per year that drop to or below freezing.

 To keep your belongings away from the damaging effects of both hot and humid weather in the summer and the winter’s cold, you can put some of them in a storage unit throughout the year.
 Think seasonal décor, sports gear, gardening tools and even vehicles – they can temporarily sit in a storage unit until you need to use them again.
-Additionally, artwork, antiques and other collectibles are even safer in a climate-controlled unit.
+Additionally, artwork, antiques and other collectibles are even safer in a climate-controlled unit in Greensboro.

 3. What’s the job market like in Greensboro?